dsidavis/DSIWeb/README.md

 		should be generated, what plugins to use (`tipue_search` and `render_math`) and the specification of what goes into the top menu navigation bar of the generated site etc. Read [settings](docs.getpelican.com/en/3.6.3/settings.html) doc to see how this works.

+# How does Pelican work?
+a theme file that contains
+* Jinja2 annotations on the html templates
+* bootstrap / other CSS / JS

 # Cloning the entire repo, including the submodules
 ```